tjennings/described/README.md

 # Installation

 NOTE:  The blip2 models are VERY large, ensure you have at least 60gb of free disk space on your root drive.
-Huggingface will be default store the models in ~/.cache/huggingface.
+Huggingface will by default store the models in ~/.cache/huggingface.

 ```python -m venv venv
 source ./venv/bin/activate